Computer Science and Technology

 Within my current role my research is multi-disciplinary mainly bridging psychology, criminology and cybersecurity.
 More specifically, in my current position I focus on the human factors of cybercrime and cybersecurity.
-More specifically, in my current position I focus on understanding online behaviour and social phenomena online.
 My main focus is applying different methods and approaches of psychology to criminology and especially criminal behaviour manifested online.

 Among other subjects I focus on:

 - the social and psychological impact of cyber-attacks and the aspects such as widespread anxiety and the social disruption caused to people’s daily lives;

 - studying the profiles, pathways and psychologies of online offenders and how they form their groups;